BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     elementId: ''
     title: Why you should get SolarPower?
     subtitle: >-
-      These are all excellent features that will provide exactly the things you’re looking for.
+      Some great features that will provide exactly the things you’re looking for.
     items:
       - type: FeaturedItem
         title: Ecofriendly